hwdsl2/setup-ipsec-vpn/docs/clients.md

 ### Windows Error 809

 > Error 809: The network connection between your computer and the VPN server could not be established because the remote server is not responding.
+This could be because one of the network devices (e.g, firewalls, NAT, routers, etc) between your computer and the remote server is not configured to allow VPN connections.
+Please contact your Administrator or your service provider to determine which device may be causing the problem.

 To fix this error, a <a href="https://documentation.meraki.com/MX-Z/Client_VPN/Troubleshooting_Client_VPN#Windows_Error_809" target="_blank">one-time registry change</a> is required because the VPN server and/or client is behind NAT (e.g. home router).
 Download and import the `.reg` file below, or run the following from an <a href="http://www.winhelponline.com/blog/open-elevated-command-prompt-windows/" target="_blank">elevated command prompt</a>. **You must reboot your PC when finished.**